 To remove content from the local disk select the "Free up space" menu.
 It will restore the cloud icon.

 When a large file is being downloaded from the WebDAV server, this sample submits progress reports to the operation system, to show a standard Windows "Downloading" dialog.
 At the same time, the Windows File Manager also shows progress in the files list view:

-Any temporary Microsoft Office documents (~$docfile.docx, G57BURP.tmp, etc) are stored in the local file system only and are NOT synchronized to the server.
-Typically temporary Microsoft Office documents are being automatically deleted by Microsoft office when the document editing is completed.
+Any temporary Microsoft Office and AutoCAD documents (~$docfile.docx, G57BURP.tmp, etc) are stored in the local file system only and are NOT synchronized to the server.
+Typically temporary Microsoft Office and AutoCAD documents are being automatically deleted by Microsoft office when the document editing is completed.

-When listing folder content the client reads file ETags and saves them in local file system.
-When sending modified content to the server, the client attaches the saved etag to the request.
-The server compares etags to ensure the file was not modified on the server since the file was read by the client.
-In the case of Microsoft Office documents, etags provide one more level of protection against overwriting server changes in addition to locks.
+When listing folder content the client reads file eTags and stores it as part of each placeholder.
+When sending modified content to the server, the client attaches the saved eTag to the request.
+The server compares eTags to ensure the file was not modified on the server since the file was read by the client.
+In the case of Microsoft Office documents, eTags provide one more level of protection against overwriting server changes in addition to locks.

 In-Sync Status and ETag Usage For Synchronization

 When any file or folder on the client is updated, it is marked as not In-Sync, which means the content must be sent to the server.
-When the updated file is being sent from client to server, the server compares the ETag sent from the client with the ETag stored on the server, to avoid the server changes to be overwritten.
-The file/folder is updated only if the ETags match.
+When the updated file is being sent from client to server, the server compares the eTag sent from the client with the eTag stored on the server, to avoid the server changes being overwritten.
+The file is updated only if eTags match.
 Otherwise, the file/folder is considered to be in conflict and marked with the conflict icon.